asd08573064/asd08573064.github.io/_pages/about.md

 Throughout my internship at AMD, I designed and implemented an internal Image Signal Processor (ISP) tuning platform that significantly improved imaging algorithm efficiency.
 My time at AMD has equipped me with a practical understanding of software engineering and a commitment to optimizing solutions.

 I am enthusiastic about leveraging my expertise and adept problem-solving skills on a global scale.
 Currently, I am in active pursuit of a summer internship opportunity within the United States.
-Please don't hesitate to reach out and connect with me to discuss potential openings in software engineering.
+Please don't hesitate to reach out to me to talk about potential software engineering openings.